BestOfDate

 Let's take a walk down memory lane.

-The date is November 19th, 1963, and it's a Tuesday.
-Anyone born today will have the star sign Scorpio.
+The date is November 19, 1963, and it's a Tuesday.
+Babies who are born today will have the star sign Scorpio.
 It's November, so the evenings are getting darker and the days are getting colder.

 News